-You can choose to receive electronically all of our corporate documents, such as this Information Circular and our annual report for the year ended December 31, 2020.
+You can choose to receive electronically all of our corporate documents, such as this Information Circular, the Corporation's consolidated financial statements for the year ended December 31, 2021 and the auditors' report thereon, and the management's discussion and analysis related to such financial statements.
 We will send you an email indicating when they are available on our website.
 If you do not sign up for this service, we will continue to send you these documents by mail.